dprint/dprint/website/src/setup.md

 ### Unsafely ignoring certificates

-Starting in dprint 0.49.0, you can unsafely ignore all or some TLS certificates via the `DPRINT_IGNORE_CERTS` environment variable:
+You can unsafely ignore all or some TLS certificates via the `DPRINT_IGNORE_CERTS` environment variable:

 - `DPRINT_IGNORE_CERTS=1` - Ignore all TLS certificates.
 - `DPRINT_IGNORE_CERTS=dprint.dev,localhost,[::],127.0.0.1` - Ignore certs from the specified hosts.